 If you play online roulette for the first time at an online casino all the different bets and payouts can be confusing.
 Although it is much easier online to place your bets yourself compared to playing in an offline casino, most of all the different bets are still the same.
 In this post we will explain everything about the different bets and payouts for roulette (in an offline casino).
+Remember: if you wish to win in roulette more often, be sure to use our guide to online roulette to maximize your odds and become better at the game!

 This is a bet on any one of the numbers from 0 to 36, including 0 and double zero.
 The chip should be placed directly on top of the desired number on the layout ensuring that it is not touching any of the surrounding lines.
 It wins only if that number is spun.
 Odds paid are 35/1.
+When should you place these bets, you ask?
+It's easy - just follow our list of roulette tips and you'll know better.

 This is a bet on two adjacent numbers on the layout.
 The bet is placed on the centre of the line between the two numbers.
 It wins if either of the two numbers is spun.
 Odds paid are 17/1.